ivan-a-popov/prime/README.md

 FUNCTIONS

 check(number)
-	Base function, checks if number us a prime.
-Returns True if it is, False otherwise.
+	Base function, checks if number шs a prime.
+Returns "True" if it is, "False" otherwise.

 	Using the square root reduces the time needed for check drastically: if there's no divisor of N between 1 and sqrt(N)+1, there's just no sense in searching above.